Desperate Housewife

 • Nature & Travel

 Your dog can also suffer from seasonal allergies.
-And if he suddenly starts scratching, it might not just be fleas to blame.
-Veterinarians shared insights with the British publication Daily…
+And if your dog suddenly starts scratching, it might not just be fleas.
+Veterinarians spoke to the British publication Daily Mail about…

 • Nature & Travel